Becoming The G.O.A.T.

 A post shared by Malcolm Gladwell (@malcolmgladwell)

 Gladwell’s philosophy is something that many believe in, even if they don’t specifically ascribe it to his writings.
-If you’ve worked in the radio business for any length of time, you’ve born witness to the power of one to make a difference in outcomes.
+If you’ve worked in the radio business for any length of time, you’re a born witness to the power of one to make a difference in outcomes.

 Much of the impact emanates from the ability to innovate ideas and solutions to problems, a phenomenon that perhaps happened with a higher degree of regularity and purpose a few decades ago.
 That one person can make a difference and that from small things, big things one day come is a cornerstone philosophy for me – and I would hope many of you.